microsoft/vscode-docs/api/language-extensions/embedded-languages.md

 - The HTML Language Server uses [vscode-html-languageservice](https://github.com/microsoft/vscode-html-languageservice) to support HTML
 - The HTML Language Server uses [vscode-css-languageservice](https://github.com/microsoft/vscode-css-languageservice) to support CSS in HTML

-The HTML Language Server analyzes a HTML document, breaks it down into langauge regions, and uses the corresponding language service to handle language server requests.
+The HTML Language Server analyzes a HTML document, breaks it down into language regions and uses the corresponding language service to handle language server requests.
 For example:

 - For auto-completion request at `<|`, the HTML language server uses the HTML language service to find out HTML completions.
 - For auto-completion request at `<style>.foo { | }</style>`, the HTML language server uses the CSS language service to find out CSS completions.